Construction Progress

 Marine Installation

-Preparation has been underway on the marine sections of CHPE’s route as the project moves closer to installing cables in Lake Champlain, the Hudson and Harlem Rivers.
-At the end of April 2024, work was completed installing concrete mattresses in specific locations on Lake Champlain and the Hudson River to protect CHPE cables and other submarine infrastructure.
+In August of 2024, installation of CHPE's marine cables in Lake Champlain and the Hudson River began.
+This installation work followed a Spring 2024 campaign that installed concrete mattresses in specific locations in Lake Champlain and the Hudson River to protect the cables and other submarine infrastructure.

 Want Further Technical Information?